QuentinRa/blog.quentinra.dev/info/js/api/fetch.md

 [Go back](../index.md#rest-api)

-`fetch` is the same as wrapping a XMLHTTPRequest inside a Promise.
-We are making the request with almost no syntax, and fetch is returning a promise.
+`fetch` is the same as wrapping an XMLHTTPRequest inside a Promise.
+We are making a request with almost no syntax, and fetch is returning a promise.
 This is a new function available in 2015 (fully available in 2017).

 ```js
 // GET URL